JaewonJeung/Projects/WorkInProgress/README.md

 Using Cypress (JavaScript Framework) automation testing for Tripwire, Inc.'s transition to SaaS platform.

-And using GraphQL alongside to call specific services for tests.\f
+And using GraphQL alongside to call specific services for tests.\

-Learning penetration testing and Security+\
+Learning penetration testing and Security+